 Why is this important?

 Few food and agribusinesses have been unaffected by the COVID-19 pandemic.
 Disrupted food supply chains and social distancing have led businesses to innovate, and have heightened recognition of the essential role the sector plays in food security, locally and globally.

 The nation’s food and agribusiness sectors are set to play a key role in Australia’s economic recovery post-pandemic, with several growth areas ripe for further expansion over the next decade, including health and wellness, supply-chain transformation, direct-to-consumer models and more.

 This outcome is far from a forgone conclusion, however.
 To fulfil its potential, Australia’s F&A sector needs to operate differently, contends FIAL, explaining its Program 2030 initiative.

 ‘Currently, the sector operates in many cases in isolation from each other, along different supply chains, often to the same market,’ FIAL states.
 ‘We operate as multiple commodities, organised independently from each other, duplicating effort and resources.
 Often we compete rather than are co-creators of value-added food products.

 ‘This needs to change for us to build a more sustainable food and agribusiness value chain at least double its current value.’

-Given the sector’s current labour shortage and demographics, however, ‘significant effort, coordination and focused investment will be required to retain and retrain existing employees, and attract new entrants to the sector’, it cautions.
+Given the sector’s current labour shortage and demographics, however, ‘significant effort, coordination and focused investment will be required to retain and retrain existing employees, and attract new entrants to the sector’, FIAL cautions.

 Many of these new positions will require upskilling but presumably, better-paid jobs (as well as ancillary jobs, such as in education and training) will be the result.